nick-nuti/EE257-Kitsune-Network-Attack-Project/ReadMe.txt

 - ARP MitM Ettercap dataset used can be found here:
 	- https://archive.ics.uci.edu/ml/datasets/Kitsune+Network+Attack+Dataset

-- The goal of this proejct was to use machine learning to classify malicious packets quickly and efficiently
+- The goal of this project was to use machine learning to classify malicious packets quickly and efficiently

 Code for the following sections can be found in the following files: